imtayadeway/imtayadeway.github.io/_drafts/git.md

-it points to two different commits in the history - the tip of the target (typically `master`) branch, and the tip of the topic branch. you wouldn't create this commit by hand, it will happen automatically depending on how you've set up your `.gitconfig`.
+it points to two different commits in the history - the tip of the target (typically `master`) branch, and the tip of the topic branch. you wouldn't create this commit by hand, it will happen automatically depending on how you've set up your `.gitconfig`. typically, if you're working on a team and you haven't configured git at all, or if you're using the github web interface to merge branches, you will end up with lots of merge bubbles.

 #### fast-forward